Last updated in November 2023.

-Kviku Finance was launched in 2020 as a digital launchpad for a wider group of global loan originators owned by the Kviku Group.
-The original company was launched in Russia in 2013 by Nikita Lomakin (current CEO) and Veniamin Lipskiy (current CFO).
+Kviku Finance was launched in 2020 as an investment platform for the global loan originators owned by the Kviku Group.
+There are no insights into who works on the Kviku investment platform or the team of the Kviku platform.
+Kviku Group was launched in Russia in 2013 by Nikita Lomakin (current CEO) and Veniamin Lipskiy (current CFO).
 Following a successful launch, Kivku expanded to Kazahkstan in 2018, Poland and Spain followed one year later.
-Kviku went on to launch in the Philippines in 2020 and in India this year.
+Kviku went on to launch in the Philippines in 2020 and in 2020 to India.
 The company’s public plans show branches are expected to launch in Vietnam and Indonesia in 2023.

-‘Kviku Finance’ was only officially launched in 2020, but its loans have also been available on various P2P marketplaces’ since 2018, including Iovo Group, Bondster and Mintos.
+‘Kviku Finance’ was only officially launched in 2020, but its loans have also been available on various investment marketplaces’ since 2018, including Iovo Group, Bondster and Mintos.

 For investors in the digital lending market, portfolio history can be everything.
 Kviku fails to publish past statistical loan performance or any deeper insights to the current loan portfolio.
 Kviku Finance is still a fledgling branch of the Kviku Group, but the company appear profitable.
 The company’s assets grew almost fourfold across 2020, with steady growth across numerous metrics.
 Looking slightly broader, CAGR across loans provided grew 124% from 2017-2021; with a total of $158.9 million loans issued in 2021.

 Kviku's war affected loans on Mintos is facing quite some headwind as Mintos is pursuing legal measures against Kviku with the latest update on Mintos from 30th June 2023 being “Kviku and its questionable business practices”, in which Mintos explains the challenges with recovering the funds for it's investors.